 Often called otitis, ear infections involve inflammation of the inner, middle or outer ear.
 Usually, the condition presents with both swelling and infection.

-How to tell if you have an Ear Infection: What Are the Symptoms of an Ear Infection?
+How to tell if you have an Ear Infection?
+(Symptoms)

 An ear infection may be in the outer, inner or middle ear.
 The condition’s symptoms depend on the location of the infection.